aws-quickstart/cdk-eks-blueprints/docs/addons/cluster-autoscaler.md

 ### Create an HPA resource

-Create a Horizontal Pod Autoscaler (HPA) resource with 50% CPU target utilization.
+Create an HPA resource with a 50% CPU target utilization.
 Set the minimum number of pods to 1 and the maximum to 20:
 ```bash
 kubectl autoscale deployment php-apache \
     --cpu-percent=50 \